 Blood pressure monitors

 It’s always a good idea to keep tabs on your blood pressure, especially if you have issues with high or low blood pressure.
-A blood pressure monitor at home makes this simple as you can simply wrap it around your arm, press a button, wait, and get a reading within seconds.
-There are lots of options, all of which are super easy to use, like the Beurer BM67 blood pressure monitor we reviewed in early 2021.
+A blood pressure monitor at home makes this simple as you can simply wrap it around your arm (some even go around the wrist), press a button, wait, and get a reading within seconds.
+There are lots of options, all of which are super easy to use.

-To check your blood oxygen levels and lung health, use a pulse oximeter: slide your finger into the little grip and you’ll get a reading instantly that will let you know your levels.
+To check your blood oxygen levels and lung health, use a pulse oximeter.
+Slide your finger into the little grip and you’ll get a reading instantly that will let you know your levels.
 There are even personal EKG monitors you can get that take an EKG reading from your fingers to detect potential atrial fibrillation, bradycardia, or tachycardia that might impact your running habits.
+Many premium smartwatches and fitness trackers include this feature as well, but you might find having a dedicated, secondary device useful.

-Another aspect that can impact your health, wellness, and your readiness to go for a run, is sleep.
-And there are sleep tech devices that can come in handy.
-For example, an anti-snoring sleep mask would be great for not only monitoring your sleep quality in the morning by analyzing the data in the app each morning, but they can help prevent you from snoring in the first place.
+Once again, smartwatches and fitness trackers often monitor your sleep duration and quality.
+But there are other sleep tech devices that can come in handy.
+For example, an anti-snoring sleep mask would be great for not only monitoring your sleep quality in the morning by analyzing the data in the app each morning, but might also prevent you from snoring in the first place.

 Focus on fuelling your body